2021 Omaha Comprehensive Racing Camp

 DAY 4 (WEDNESDAY, JUNE 16): FREESTYLE

 As you know, freestyle is the stroke swam more than any other in races and practices.
 Creating and cultivating good habits will not only make your swimmer faster but will also reduce the risk for injuries in the long term.
-Olympian Chloe Sutton will lead participants through a progression of freestyle drills.
+Elite Clinicians will lead participants through a progression of freestyle drills.
 These will allow them to deepen their understanding of each part of the stroke and help create good habits for fast and efficient freestyle technique.

 - BODY LINE: Your swimmer's freestyle will never be fast without a strong bodyline.
 Your swimmer will reinforce good posture and engage their core to have a strong foundation for a faster freestyle.